ganeti/ganeti/doc/walkthrough.rst

       - instance4
     secondary for instances:
       - instance1
-  node1# fping node3
+  $ fping %node3%
   node3 is unreachable

 At this point, the primary instance of that node (instance4) is down, but the secondary instance (instance1) is not affected except it has lost disk redundancy::

-  node1# fping instance{1,4}
+  $ fping %instance{1,4}%
   instance1 is alive
   instance4 is unreachable
-  node1#
+  $

 If we try to check the status of instance4 via the instance info command, it fails because it tries to contact node3 which is down::

-  node1# gnt-instance info instance4
+  $ gnt-instance info %instance4%
   Failure: command execution error:
-  Error checking node node3: Connection failed (113: No route to host) node1#
+  Error checking node node3: Connection failed (113: No route to host)
+  $

 So we need to mark node3 as being *offline*, and thus Ganeti won't talk to it anymore::

-  node1# gnt-node modify -O yes -f node3
+  $ gnt-node modify -O yes -f %node3%
   Mon Oct 26 04:34:12 2009  - WARNING: Not enough master candidates (desired 10, new value will be 2)
   Mon Oct 26 04:34:15 2009  - WARNING: Communication failure to node node3: Connection failed (113: No route to host)
   Modified node node3
    - offline -> True
    - master_candidate -> auto-demotion due to offline
-  node1#
+  $

 And now we can failover the instance::

-  node1# gnt-instance failover --ignore-consistency instance4
+  $ gnt-instance failover --ignore-consistency %instance4%
   Failover will happen to image instance4.
 This requires a shutdown of the instance.
-Continue? y/[n]/?: y
+Continue? y/[n]/?: %y%
   Mon Oct 26 04:35:34 2009 * checking disk consistency between source and target
   Failure: command execution error:
-  Disk disk/0 is degraded on target node, aborting failover. node1# gnt-instance failover --ignore-consistency instance4 Failover will happen to image instance4.
+  Disk disk/0 is degraded on target node, aborting failover.
+  $ gnt-instance failover --ignore-consistency %instance4%
+  Failover will happen to image instance4.
 This requires a shutdown of the instance.
 Continue? y/[n]/?: y